-Note: This function sucks.
-You may be better off manipulating the vtk camera directly (stored in fig.camera).
-If you do choose this route, start experimenting by calling print (fig.camera).
+Note: This function's not brilliant.
+You may be better off manipulating the vtk camera directly (stored in fig. camera).
+If you do choose this route, start experimenting by calling print(fig.camera).
 If anyone makes a better version of this function then please share.